 The Autodiscover service must be deployed and configured correctly.
 This ensures that Outlook 2007, Outlook 2010, and Outlook 2013 clients to automatically connect to Exchange features such as the offline address book, the Availability service, and Unified Messaging (UM).
 Deploying the Autodiscover service is only one step in making sure your Exchange services, such as the Availability service, are accessible to by Outlook 2007, Outlook 2010, or Outlook 2013 clients.

 Configuring Autodiscover for cross-forest moves

-The Autodiscover service can provide user profile information to connecting Outlook clients for mailboxes that have been moved from one Exchange forest to another.
+The Autodiscover service can provide user profile information to connecting Outlook clients for mailboxes that is moved from one Exchange forest to another.
 For this to happen, you must configure a mail-enabled user in both the original forest where the user's mailbox resided and in the target forest using the New-MailUser cmdlet.
 In the source forest, you should use the ExternalEmailAddress parameter in the cmdlet to specify the new email address of the mailbox in the target forest.
 For more information, see New-MailUser.

 When you configure a mail-enabled user, the Autodiscover service in the original forest will redirect the authenticating user to the new email address in the target forest.
 The connecting Outlook client is then redirected to the Client Access server in the target forest where the mailbox is moved.